garethcheyne/HomeAssistant/UCTronics OLED Display/README.md

 After I2C is enabled then the display will finally show.

-First Step
+## First Step
+Disable "Protection Mode", and start the addon, this will allow Adam's script to enable I2C interface.
+MAKE SURE YOU REBOOT TWICE

+## Second Step.
+Enable protection made,
 Enable I2C using this HassOS I2C Configurator addon.. here Support is provided on the Home Assistant Community forums, here Make Sure You REBOOT TWICE

-Then you can enable this addon